Restoring smiles with professional dental implants

 There are two main types:

-• Endosteal implants: Inserted directly into the jawbone, perfect for patients with enough bone density.
+- Endosteal implants: Inserted directly into the jawbone, perfect for patients with sufficient bone density.

-Carl Misch, founder of the Misch International Implant Institute, once noted: “The dental implant is the single most important advancement in dentistry over the past 40 years.”
+Carl Misch, founder of the Misch International Implant Institute, once noted: “The dental implant is the single most significant advancement in dentistry over the past 40 years.”

 Natural Appearance and Feel

-Implants copy the look and performance of natural teeth.
-With materials such as zirconia and porcelain, crowns reflect light along the same lines to real enamel, blending effortlessly integrated with the rest of the smile.
-Video scans ensure exact shaping and color-matching for a lifelike result.
+Implants replicate the look and performance of natural teeth.
+With materials such as zirconia and porcelain, crowns reflect light similarly to real enamel, blending effortlessly integrated with the rest of the smile.
+Tech scans ensure precise shaping and color-matching for a lifelike result.

-According to the American Dental Association, dental implants are the closest alternative to natural teeth, with over 3 million Americans currently benefiting from them.
+According to the American Dental Association, dental implants are the closest alternative to natural teeth, with more than 3 million Americans currently benefiting from them.

 Improved Chewing and Speech